calkit/calkit/docs/tutorials/notebook-pipeline.md

 since the important ones will be produced as part of the pipeline and cached with DVC.

-New let's work through an example.
+Now let's work through an example.
-First, we'll write a cell to fetch a dataset, and let's assume this is expensive, maybe because we had to fetch it from a database.
+First, we'll write a cell to simulate fetching a dataset.
-To simulate that expense we'll use a call to `time.sleep`.
+To simulate this being an expensive call, e.g., if we had to query a database, we'll use a call to `time.sleep`.

 ```python
 import pandas as pd